 Monitoring Who Frequency How Reviewed The policy will be reviewed in the following circumstances:- IPCT Every three years routinely, unless: When new national or international guidance are received.
 When newly published evidence demonstrates need for change to current practice.
-Action required from Post Infection review Approved Procedural Document (APD) database Policy will be approved and ratified by the Infection Prevention and Control Committee Compliance with policy to negate cross-infection IPCT Weekly "Alert organism review" to monitor adherence with the policy.
+Action required from Post Infection review (PIR) Serious Incident Investigation Report Approved Procedural Document (APD) database Policy will be approved and ratified by the Infection Prevention and Control Committee Compliance with policy to negate cross- infection IPCT Weekly "Alert organism review" to monitor adherence with the policy.
+Training needs for infection prevention and control Ward and Department Managers Training and Education Department Annually Staffs Professional Development Appraisal Training will be captured via the OLM system as part of annual SET training

-Training Ward and Annually Staffs Professional needs for Department Development Appraisal infection Managers prevention Training and Training will be captured via and control Education the OLM system as part of Department annual SET training IPCT and On Occurrence Incidence of Datix, reviewed Incident ward staff and any recommendations will Reporting via be made at IPC Committee Datix System meeting
+IPCT and On Occurrence Incidence of Datix, reviewed Incident ward staff and any recommendations will Reporting via be made at IPC Committee Datix System meeting